 As mentioned above, the TMP follows Municipal Class Environmental Assessment Guidelines (October 2000, as amended in 2007, 2011, 2015, and 2023) which identifies the long-term transportation objectives of a defined area and specific solutions requiring further study.
-TMPs build on the policies of the Official Plan and are developed through a consultation process involving the public, technical agencies, First Nations and Aboriginal Peoples, and other stakeholders including affected property owners.
+TMPs build on the policies of the Official Plan and are developed through a consultation process involving the public, technical agencies, Indigenous communities, and other stakeholders including affected property owners.